leanchess/leanchess.github.io/index.md

 while remaining the smallest.
 We dub it **sufficiently chess**.

-Full chess (up to a point) and improved UX are planned future LeanChess extensions, albeit to neither of its currently published editions.
+Full chess (up to a point) and improved UX are planned future LeanChess extensions, albeit to neither Barebone nor Classic editions.

 <a name="smallest"></a>
 ## Is It Really the Smallest?